advantech-edge-ai/edge-agent/README.md

 This will take a while to build and install like 15 mins.
 Check there is no error happened.

 ```
+# do preinstall inside container
+# just ignore the awq package installation error
 cd /opt/NanoLLM/pre_install && sh pre_install.sh
+# do NOT exit container before new docker image be committed
 ```

 \# Commit a new docker images with fixes

 ```
+# open another termial and query the container id
+# or get the latest one
-docker commit "your_container_id" dustynv/nano_llm:24.7-r36.2.0_bug_fixed
+sudo docker commit `docker ps -q -l` dustynv/nano_llm:24.7-r36.2.0_bug_fixed
 ```

-4. Register on the HuggingFace Website to Obtain an Access Token (In the Settings)
+4\.
+Register on the HuggingFace Website to Obtain an Access Token (In
+    the Settings)

 ![](./images/media/image3.png)